yegor256/blog/_posts/2017/mar/2017-03-24-tdd-that-works.md

 Writing a test for a class without having that class in front of you is _difficult_.
 I would even say impossible, if we are talking about real code, not calculator examples.
-It's also very _inefficient_, because tests by definition are much more rigid than the code they validate&mdash;creating them first will cause many re-do cycles until the design is stabilized.
+It's also very _inefficient_, because tests by definition are much more rigid than the code they validate---creating them first will cause many re-do cycles until the design is stabilized.

 I've personally [written](https://github.com/yegor256) almost 300,000 lines of code in